Dodgers vs Colorado Rockies free game today Major League Baseball 2021

 Games continue the regular season of MLB 2021.
-And here you can hear and see live free the play from today Tuesday, April 13, 2021 between Rockies Colorado vs. Dodgers of the Angels of the Big leagues in his broadcast of radio of like of television (TV) from 10:10 in the afternoon (22:10 hours) of the Eastern United States.
+And here you can hear and see live free the play from today Wednesday April 14, 2021 between Rockies Colorado vs. Dodgers of the Angels of the Big leagues in his broadcast of radio of like of television (TV) from 10:10 at night (22:10 hours) of the Eastern United States.

-Dave Roberts the manager of the Dodgers of the Angels will send right-hander Trevor Bauer to the mound for the play from today before the Rockies from Colorado in MLB 2021.
+Dave Roberts the manager of the Dodgers of the Angels will send right-hander Dustin May to the mound for the play from today before the Rockies from Colorado in MLB 2021.

-Bud Black the manager of the Rockies Colorado will send right-hander Antonio Senzatela to the mound for the play from today before the Dodgers of Los Angeles in MLB 2021.
+Bud Black the manager of the Rockies Colorado will send right-hander Jon Gray to the mound for the play from today before the Dodgers of Los Angeles in MLB 2021.

 Live: Colorado Rockies vs. Los Angeles Dodgers MLB 2021

-Here you can hear and see live free the play from today Tuesday, April 13, 2021 between Rockies Colorado vs. Dodgers of the Angels of the Big leagues in his broadcast of radio of like of television (TV) from 10:10 in the afternoon (22:10 hours) of the Eastern United States.
+Here you can hear and see live free the play from today Wednesday April 14, 2021 between Rockies Colorado vs. Dodgers of the Angels of the Big leagues in his broadcast of radio of like of television (TV) from 10:10 at night (22:10 hours) of the Eastern United States.

 Radio